 - All guests and the photographer must wear face coverings.

-- Rings should be held by the couple (not given to a 3rd party, i.e best man or registrar) these can be exchanged as normal.
+- Rings should be held by the couple (rather than a third party, for example, the best man or registrar) and these can be exchanged as normal.

 - No readings will be permitted during the ceremony.
 No live music.